 If you want to learn music theory, then pitch, rhythm, scales, intervals, chords, and harmony are foundational concepts that you need to understand and master.
 Music Theory 101 will set you on your way with 12 weeks of engaging and interactive music theory lessons.
 After more than 40 years at Berklee, Professor Emeritus Paul Schmeling has helped countless students build a solid base of musical knowledge.
 And he'll do the same for you with his online music theory course, supported by class discussions, interactive tools, and personalized feedback that will help you put these theories into practice every day.
-Join our community of beginning learners for engaging, hands-on activities that will help you read, write, and truly hear the elements of music like never before.
+Join our community of beginning learners for an engaging, hands-on music theory course where you'll read, write, and truly hear the elements of music like never before.
 Enroll today!